Skip to main content

 Penn’s graduate tuition and other fees vary by school.
 Consult the individual schools and programs for details.
 Penn awards some loans based on financial need.
 These awarded loans are only made by Penn as part of a student’s financial aid package.
 The loans are repayable by the student after completion of his/her education or withdrawal from school and are not subsidized.

-Penn’s Student Financial Services provides up-to-date information the cost of attendance, as well as loans and other resources for support.
-U.S. citizens and permanent residents may be eligible for federal loans (i.e., Direct Loan, Grad PLUS).
+Penn’s Student Financial Services provides up-to-date information on the cost of attendance, as well as loans and other resources for support.
+U.S. citizens and permanent residents may be eligible for federal loans (i.e., Direct Loan).
 In addition, private alternative loan programs are available for credit-worthy borrowers.
-Generally, international students must have a qualified co-signer who is a U.S. citizen or permanent resident.
+International students should review the Student Financial Services page for more information.

 A stimulating intellectual and social community of students and scholars from across Penn’s 12 schools form a vibrant graduate network.
 The campus offers extensive resources for academic support and personal enrichment.